-HW2: Vorticity and Creeping Flow
+HW2: Vorticity and Creeping Flow Due January 30, 2019

-To be returned on January 30, 2018

 Refs: For a more extended reading on these two topics you might consult Acheson's book, and Chapters 5 and 9 of the book "Fluid Mechanics" by Kundu and Cohen.

 I. GENERAL DEFORMATION OF A FLUID ELEMENT